 © Federico Facchin – 2023 – Norway

-Despite being called “Common whales” in my native language, Fin whales are not easy to encounter at all.
+Despite being called “common whales” in Italian (my native language), fin whales are not easy to encounter at all.
 Even though they are four times larger than humpbacks, they are fast, dive for extended periods, rarely raise their flukes or breach out of the water, and never approach boats to play with them.
-They are so uncommon that the majority of people I meet and speak with have never heard of Fin whales and have no idea what they are or what they look like.
+They are so uncommon that the majority of people I meet and speak with have never heard of fin whales and have no idea what they are or what they look like.

 The contentious practice of hunting fin whales in the north of Europe has stirred international debates and raised concerns about the impact on these magnificent marine creatures.
 Despite the 1986 global moratorium on commercial whaling set by the International Whaling Commission (IWC), Iceland and Norway have persisted in their pursuit of whales, illuminating the complexities of balancing cultural traditions, economic interests, and conservation efforts.